 John Alexander, born 2 May 1872, baptised 10 July 1872

 At the 1871 census, Alexander gives his occupation as a member of the Stock Exchange.
 He and Anne were living at ” Woodside”, with their seven older children, plus a niece, 17-year old Lucy Duguid, and cousin, 7-year old William Lee Dickenson, with a cook, a nurse and four maids.
 [William was the son of the eminent surgeon, William Howship Dickinson, and the grandson of Jesse Janet Shedden Scrimgeour (1797–1869), sister to the elder John Shedden Scrimgeour].

-In 1876, Alexander was living at “Tentworth”, on Oakham Common, about 1¼ miles north of Iping, Sussex, having purchased land nearby at Tote Hill, to the north of Stedham, where he built a house which he named “Wispers” after the nearby Wispers Copse.
+Initially, Alexander lived at “Tentworth”, on Oakham Common, about 1¼ miles north of Iping, Sussex, having also purchased land nearby at Tote Hill, to the north of Stedham, not part of the original estate, where in 1874-76 he built a house which he named “Wispers” after the nearby Wispers Copse.

 Although Alexander gave “Wispers” as his residence on the annual applications for membership of the Stock Exchange, it is not clear when he and the family took up residence there.
 In the 1878 Post Office Directory, Alexander is listed as a Justice of the Peace, resident at Wispers, but in the 1881 census, Alexander and Anne were recorded at 1 Queen’s Gate, Kensington (close to Kensington Gardens) where they were living with their eight children, Alexander’s mother, Isabella, and sister, Dora, plus a governess, butler and 12 other staff.

 Death and subsequent family history